 The Scheme's liabilities are calculated using a discount rate set with reference to corporate bond yields in line with the requirements of IAS 19.
 If the Scheme assets underperform this yield, it will increase the deficit.
-The plan holds investments across a range of asset classes which are expected to outperform corporate bonds in the long term but provide volatility and risk in the short term.

 - Changes in bond yields